 The Top 10 in the World are listed in each event, with their birthdate/height/weight.
 Now that we’re primarily in the electrons-are-free digital world you get complete seasons for everyone.
 Note that 2 more columns are available in the digital version, providing not only the dates of the marks but also data on to whom the athlete lost in non-winning efforts.
 These columns are linked in the PDF version, but are not available in the ink & paper option.

 The Top 10 in the U.S. follow, with those who are also in the World Rankings indicated by an asterisk.
 It is important to note that the U.S. Rankings follow the order of the World where they overlap.
 There are now links with each event to the Top 50 yearly lists for both the World and U.S.

 Our World Rankings Panel—a wide-ranging bunch representing four different nationalities—likes to maintain a low profile, but credit (blame?) should be given where it is due.
 The current team is Garry Hill, Richard Hymans, Dave Johnson, Nejat Kök & Jonathan Berenbom.
 Shawn Price & Glen McMicken tackled the U.S. Rankings.
 Sieg Lindstrom chipped in with guidance on the road events.

 Choices In Viewing The Rankings

-Clicking here will take you to a page listing all the World Men’s No. 1s, presented as links to the event’s full detail.
+Clicking here will take you to a page listing all the World Men’s No. 1s, presented as links to each event’s full detail.